Delicious, buttery morsels of bread with hints of aniseed

 METHOD

-- Whilst the bread is baking heat the honey, butter and water together until the honey melts slightly and turns into a loose syrup.
+- Whilst the bread is baking heat the sugar, butter and water together until the honey melts slightly and turns into a loose syrup.

 - When the bread comes out of the oven, brush with the syrup and sprinkle with the poppy and sesame seeds.